 SportDOG Invisible Dog Fence System

 Our number one pick for underground systems, SportDog’s Invisible Fence System is one of the most comprehensive invisible fences available.
+With its waterproof, submersible collar, we love this system for active, adventurous dogs.

 The containment system comes with all the parts you need to create a custom shaped, underground fence on your property.
 While this works best with medium-sized dogs, you can’t go wrong with this fencing system for almost all sized dogs.
+Plus, with the purchase of additional collars, you can add an unlimited number of dogs to this system.

 The most impressive thing about this system is its ability to work at large distances — users report it working seamlessly even on a five acre plot.
 The top-level charge (setting 5) delivers a firm shock, meaning your dog will respect this collar (even if the power goes out or the battery dies).
+For those with larger properties, this is the ideal in-ground dog fence system.

 Pros

-- Covers Huge Area
+- Covers huge area

-- Can be Expanded
+- Can be expanded

-- Long Battery Life
+- Long battery life

-- Wire Breakage Alarm
+- Wire breakage alarm

-- Beeps and Buzzes before Static Correction
+- Beeps and vibrates before static correction

 Cons

-- Slightly More Expensive
+- More expensive system

 Extreme Dog Fence – Second Generation